 He immediately set about the task of improving the quality of life of his parishioners.
 But not from the pulpit.
 It is recorded that Henslow’s first congregation in Hitcham Church was insufficient to fill one pew, and although a first-class lecturer, he was regarded as an indifferent preacher.
 Perhaps he felt uncomfortable in speaking six feet above contradiction.
 With Victorian confidence and practicality he saw that education and the application of scientific knowledge offered the best solutions to the impoverishment that he found around him.

-He found the farmers of Hitcham to be hard working but intensely conservative in their methods of husbandry.
+He found the farmers of Hitcham to be hard-working but intensely conservative in their methods of husbandry.
 He found their workers. who made up the bulk of the population, to be underemployed and invariably the victims of poor harvests and economic downturns.

 He believed passionately in scientific agriculture and persuaded local farmers to assist him in experiments on crop diseases and measured analyses of manures.
 On a family holiday in Felixstowe, his restless, enquiring mind caused him to examine substances found in the cliffs there, known as coprolites.
-He recognised that caprolites, which are the fossilised excrement of animals long extinct, contained a high percentage of phospate of lime, which he believed would provide a highly concentrated fertilizer.
+He recognised that coprolites, which are the fossilised excrement of animals long extinct, contained a high percentage of phosphate of lime, which he believed would provide a highly concentrated fertiliser.
 He conducted experiments, published his results and lectured at Suffolk Farming Society Meetings.
 Two young Suffolk farmers were so impressed, that they gave up their farming work to exploit the coprolite deposits, and from these humble beginnings, the international chemical company of Fisons, once based in Ipswich, evolved.
-There is a small back alley in Ipswich, close to the Docks where the fertilizer was crushed and prepared, called Coprolite Street.
+There is a small back alley in Ipswich, close to the Docks where the fertiliser was crushed and prepared, called Coprolite Street.
 A reminder, perhaps, of Henslow’s holiday in Felixstowe.

 Throughout his ministry in Hitcham, Henslow maintained his position as Professor of Botany at Cambridge, and was also, for a time, a private tutor to Queen Victoria’s children.
 But his teaching was not confined to bright undergraduates or to royal offspring.
 Shortly after arriving at Hitcham, he founded a village school and timetabled himself for regular lessons during the school year.
 His lessons were naturally Botany and nature study.
 Henslow was no mere chalk and talk classroom teacher.
 His surviving teaching notes show carefully prepared lessons which involved the children in collecting specimens, dissecting them and preparing notes and drawings of their findings.
 A teaching method still regarded as exemplary.
 Henslow believed that learning and enjoyment went hand in hand.